 Carefully choosing when to take your pension can significantly reduce your risk of running out of money.
 An analysis of when to start your pension income can be quite similar to analyzing when to start your Social Security benefits.
 Both pensions and Social Security offer guaranteed income for life.
 Pensions usually offer a choice that allows for continued income for a spouse, and Social Security offers survivor income as well.

-However, that is where the similarities end.
-Whereas the Social Security rules are the same for everyone, each company's pension rules are not the same.
+That's where the similarities end.
+Social Security rules are the same for everyone, but each company's pension rules are not the same.
 This means two upcoming retirees with identical financial and family situations may make very different choices about when to start their pension based on which company they work for.

 Example of Pension Analysis